Dpdl-io/DpdlEngine/doc/Dpdl_drafts.md

 **SEE Solutions**
 &copy; 2003

-The following document contains proposals for new Dpdl features that are considered and evaluated.
+The following document contains proposals for new Dpdl features that are considered and in development.

 These features may eventually be available in coming releases.

 Suggestions and comments are very appreciated.

-## class Type
+## class Type compilation to java bytecode

 The possibility to defined a **`class`** having member variables and functions.